RonFrancesca/dcase2020-fp/README.md

 [4]: Mesaros, Annamaria, et al. "Joint Measurement of Localization and Detection of Sound Events."
 2019 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA).
 IEEE, 2019.

+More informations regarding the system implementation and evaluation can be found on the technical report at: https://github.com/RonFrancesca/dcase2020-task3-fp/blob/master/Ronchini_UPF_task3.technical_report.pdf

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.